JohnsJoking/retro-computer-website/src/file-system/home/user/about/about.md

 # Hi there

-My name is Ed Hinrichsen, I’m an award-winning web dev / digital designer and full stack software engineer.
-I have a passion for all things technology and design, from software engineering & machine learning to UI/UX & 3D graphics.
+My name is John Yucel.
+First off, I need to give all credit for this website to Ed Hinrichsen.
+I did not design this but I absolutelty love this website.
+I'm gonna try to build off his website to the best of my ability.
+He's extremely talented so it will definetly be hard.

-In addition to my love of technology and design, I am also interested in education, history, economics and politics.
+Anyways, I'm a Virginia Tech Graduate Student who likes playing around with all things tech.I'm trying my best to make a cool website to show off some of my personal projects.

-Type "cd ~/projects" then "ls" to see details of some of the projects I have developed over my fifteen plus years of coding experience.
+Type "cd ~/projects" then "ls" to see details of some of the projects I have worked on recently.
+Again, all credit to Ed Hinrichsen for the code and design.